 What Types of Books To Sell

 There are many different types of books you can sell.
-You can specialize in one or more niches, or you can sell all different kinds of books.
-I suggest when you first start selling books, to sell whatever you can.
-Once you get some experience, you may at that time decide to specialize.
+You can specialize in one or more niches or sell all kinds of books.
+When you first start selling books, I suggest you sell whatever you can.
+Once you get some experience, you may decide to specialize.
 It’s also acceptable to take smaller profits in the beginning.
-Basically, don’t be too picky; sell what you can to start seeing a profit.
-It’s important to have some success from the beginning–this will get you excited to keep going!
+Don’t be too picky; sell what you can to start seeing a profit.
+It’s essential to have some success from the beginning–this will get you excited to keep going!

 Here’s a small list of the types of books you may want to sell

-- Niche subject books, and DVD’s and videos (I stick to self-help videos or video courses)
+- Niche subject books, DVDs, and videos (I stick to self-help videos or video courses that are still in demand)

 - Books that were popular but are not out of print